 To serve, spoon about 3 tablespoons of banana mixture into a bottom of a Martini glass.
 Garnish the top with some chili pepper marshmallows.
 Using a propane blowtorch, gently brown the top of the marshmallows.
 Top with a scoop of vanilla ice cream and drizzle chocolate syrup on top.
 Garnish with 2 cookie triangles and dust with confectioners' sugar.
 Serve immediately.

-Recipe courtesy Executive Pastry Chef Chistophe Toury, Four Seasons Hotel NY
+Recipe courtesy of Executive Pastry Chef Chistophe Toury, Four Seasons Hotel NY